Rissa Municipality

 Rissa is a former municipality in the old Sør-Trøndelag county in Norway in the Fosen region.
-The municipality existed from 1860 until its dissolution on 1 January 2018 when it became part of the municipality of Indre Fosen in Trøndelag county.
+The municipality existed from 1860 until its dissolution on 1 January 2018 when it became part of the newly created Indre Fosen Municipality in Trøndelag county.
 The administrative centre of the municipality was the village of Årnset.
-Other villages in the municipality included Askjem, Hasselvika, Husbysjøen, Rørvika, Råkvåg, and Stadsbygd.
+Other villages in the municipality included Askjem, Hasselvika, Husbysjøen, Rørvika, Råkvåg, Sørfjorden, and Stadsbygd.

 Prior to its dissolution in 2018, the 621 km2 municipality was the 179th largest by area out of the then 426 municipalities in Norway.
-Rissa was the 158th most populous municipality in Norway with a population of 6,628.
+Rissa Municipality was the 158th most populous municipality in Norway with a population of 6,628.
 The municipality's population density was 11.3 PD/km2 and its population had increased by 4.1% over the last decade.

-The municipality was located on the southern end of the Fosen peninsula along the Trondheimsfjord and the Stjørnfjord.
-The large lake Storvatnet lies on the eastern border with Lensvik.
-To the north were the municipalities of Åfjord, Bjugn, and Ørland.

-The Flakk–Rørvik Ferry crosses the Trondheimsfjord connecting the village of Rørvik with the city of Trondheim.

-History
+General information

+Municipal history

-The former municipality of Rissen was established in 1860 when it was separated from the big municipality of Stadsbygd.
-Initially, Rissen had 3,733 residents.
-The spelling was later changed to Rissa.
-On 1 January 1905, the southwestern district of Lensvik (population: 1,019) on the west side of the Trondheimsfjord was separated from Rissa to form a municipality of its own.
-This left Rissa with 3,394 residents.
+The former municipality of Rissen was established in 1860 when it was separated from the large Stadsbygd Municipality.
+Initially, Rissen Municipality had 3,733 residents.
+The spelling of the name was later changed to Rissa Municipality.
+On 1 January 1905, the southwestern district of the municipality (population: 1,019) on the west side of the Trondheimsfjord was separated to form the new Lensvik Municipality.
+This left Rissa Municipality with 3,394 residents.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, most of Stadsbygd municipality (except for the Ingdalen area) and the southern part of the municipality of Stjørna were merged with Rissa to form a new, enlarged municipality of Rissa.
-On 1 January 2018, the neighboring municipalities of Rissa and Leksvik merged to form the new municipality of Indre Fosen which became part of the new Trøndelag county on the same date.
+On 1 January 1964, most of Stadsbygd Municipality (except for the Ingdalen area) and the southern part of Stjørna Municipality were merged with Rissa to form a new, larger Rissa Municipality.

+On 1 January 2018, Rissa Municipality and its neighbor Leksvik Municipality were merged to form the newly created Indre Fosen Municipality which became part of the new Trøndelag county on the same date.